isa-group/project-template-nodejs/README.md

 app.use(bodyParser.json());
 ```

+10. How to make a release and deliver

+### PRECONDITIONS
+  - There is a milestone named "vA.B.C" (being A,B,C digits [0-9])
+  - Every issue should be attached to a certain milestone
+  - Your system has the follwing envirnment variables set:
+    - GITHUB_ACCESS_TOKEN
+    - GITHUB_USERNAME
+    - DOCKER_HUB_EMAIL
+    - DOCKER_HUB_USERNAME
+    - DOCKER_HUB_PASSWORD
+  - You have rename these two strings in he Gruntfile.js
+    - `<my-image-name>` by your DockerHub image (without user)
+    - `<my-github-repo>` by your github repo.
+Eg. isa-group/project-template-nodejs

+### ACTIONS
+  1. Make sure your issues for the milestone vA.B.C are closed and merged with `develop`
+  1. Update package.json with your desired version A.B.C
+  1. Run `grunt build`
+  1. Run `grunt release:A:B:C`
+  1. Optionally, build the Docker image and publish it running `grunt deliver`

 ## Copyright notice

 **project-template-nodejs** is open-source software available under the GNU General Public License (GPL) version 3 (GPL v3).